stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Embedded bytes

-Your program code will consist mainly of instructions but sometimes data needs to be embedded into it.
+Your program code will mostly consist of instructions but sometimes you will need to embed some data.
 For example, you might need to embed colour palette data.
-An assembler will normally include a means for doing so.
+An assembler will include a means for doing so.
 The following assembly embeds some data into the program code:

 ```asm6502
 .byte $02,$30,$20,$20 ; Embeds these four one-byte values.